Peepal Tree: Uses, Benefits, Side Effects and More!

 Zinc | – | – | – | 0.09 mg |

 In my practice, I have observed that the methanolic extract of Peepal stem bark has shown an inhibitory effect on the enzyme acetylcholinesterase.
-Since this enzyme is responsible for metabolism of the chemical acetylcholine.
-This suggests that it may have potential benefits in the treatment of Alzheimer’s disease by increasing levels of the neurotransmitter acetylcholine in the brain, which is important for memory and cognitive function.
+Since this enzyme is responsible for the metabolism of the chemical acetylcholine.
+This suggests that it may have potential benefits in the treatment of Alzheimer’s disease by increasing levels of the neurotransmitter acetylcholine in the brain, which is important for memory and cognitive function5.

 Dr. Rajeev Singh, BAMS

-Peepal trees might have the following potential uses for human health
+Peepal trees might have the following potential uses for human health:

-The leaves of the peepal tree might be helpful for heart diseases.
-The leaves are soaked in water, distilled (purified by heating), and stored.
-It may help with heart weakness and palpitations (feeling that the heart is racing).
 However, more research is required to prove the use of peepal trees for the heart.
 Conditions of the heart are serious.
 Therefore, you should consult a doctor.
 Only a doctor should diagnose and treat heart diseases.

-The powder form of the dried fruit with water may help with asthma.
-It may also be helpful with honey to relieve cough.
-It is also thought to make the voice melodious and sweet.
-Its powder with butter might help deal with whooping cough in children.
 However, more studies are required to prove such claims.
 Kindly ensure that you consult a doctor as such conditions should be diagnosed and treated by a doctor.

-Tender young peepal leaves may help with ear-related problems.
-Your Ayurvedic physician might suggest that you take some tender young peepal leaves, grind them, and cook them in some sesame oil over a low flame.
-A small quantity of this oil might be helpful for ear pain.
 However, make sure that you consult a doctor before putting anything in your ear.
 Please do not self-medicate.
 Kindly consult a doctor as ear problems can be serious.

 Though there are studies that show the potential uses of peepal trees in various conditions, these are insufficient and there is a need for further studies to establish the true extent of the benefits of peepal trees on human health.